3D-Consistent Multi-View Editing by Correspondence Guidance: Experiments

 \subsection{Gaussian Splat Editing}

 As an application of our multi-view consistent image editing, we show how to use the edited images to update 3D Gaussian splats.
 We show the results in Table \ref{tab:full_pipeline}.
-We note that CLIPsim and CLIPdir are comparable for our method and EditSplat, both achieving similar values as the per image edits.
+We note that CLIPsim and CLIPdir are comparable for our method and EditSplat, both achieving similar values as the per-image edits.
 DGE shows improved values for CLIPdir and CLIPsim but worse on CLIPimage which indicates stronger edits that are less similar to the unedited images.
 Note that CLIPsim and CLIPdir measure how well the images fit the text prompt, and only loosely measure other relevant aspects such as sharpness of the images.
 The increased MEt3R score for DGE shows that the renderings for this method are less consistent than the others.

 We show qualitative examples in Fig. \ref{fig:images_full_pipeline}.
 We notice that updating Gaussian splats with independently edited images can cause blurry results compared to using multi-view consistent editing.
 This can be seen e.g. at the ear of the person or the fog over the grass which is only present in a few of the independently edited images and only weakly seen in the Gaussian splat model.

-These cases are handled better by our consistency guided diffusion sampling.
+These cases are handled better by our consistency guided denoising.
 We also note the DGE can result in edits where the scene content is modified significantly, e.g. the shape of the face is modified so that it no longer resembles the person in the input image.
 We provide several more examples in the videos on the project page, where we see that our method can produce clear edits with preserved details.

-To show that our method is not limited to InstructPix2Pix we also show an example of our method using pix2pix-turbo \cite{parmar2024one} in Fig. \ref{fig:pix2pixturbo}.
-We see that the per-image edits are inconsistent in several places, e.g. colors around the eyes, while our edits are significantly more consistent which can also be seen for the Gaussian splat renderings.
+To show that our method is not limited to InstructPix2Pix, we also use it with pix2pix-Turbo \cite{parmar2024one} and present results in Fig. \ref{fig:pix2pixturbo}.
+The per-image edits are inconsistent in several places, e.g. colors around the eyes.
+Edits using our correspondance guidance are significantly more consistent which can also be seen for the Gaussian splat renderings.